mhohl/pdfshinethrough/README.md

 # pdfshinethrough

-simulates printed stuff shining though the paper to check for register accuracy.
+simulates printed stuff shining through the paper to check for register accuracy.

 ## Getting Started

-Just call the script from the commandline.
+Just call the script from the command line with the pdf file name you want to process.
+The input file will not be overwritten.

 ### Prerequisites